nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a task to ModuleBook3.5.

-Format: `add n/TASK NAME m/MODULE d/DESCRIPTION b/DEADLINE w/WORKLOAD [t/TAG]…​`
+Format: `add n/TASK NAME m/MODULE d/DESCRIPTION [a/START TIME] b/DEADLINE w/WORKLOAD [t/TAG]…​`

+* If you wish to include a start time for your task, the start time should not be later than deadline.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Enter the time you wish to complete your task in the format: yyyy-MM-dd HH:mm or yyyy-MM-dd (HH:mm taken as current time)